mnekx/mnekx/README.md

   <img src="https://profile-counter.glitch.me/mnekx/count.svg" />
 </p>

-A tech enthusiast with passion for Software Development.
+A software engineer fullstack backend-heavy.

 <!--
 **mnekx/mnekx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.